 - Produce – The road to hell is paved with good intentions.
 Finish your work.

 - Protect – Copyrighting your work is easy and cheap, so do it.
 You’ll sleep better.

 - Publish – This part takes time and effort, and there are many options.
+Self-publishing is the easiest and often the best, but that will be your choice.
 I hope I’ve cut down your learning curve.
 Be brave and share your work.